How to train for a 10k is an important step to learn and accomplish in the runner’s journey.

 5. Stretch With Yoga: Introducing The Couch Pose

-“I’ve been a runner for 20 years.
+“Running and yoga are surprisingly complimentary activities.
 A stride is a motion that is singular, repetitive & costly on the knee, ankle & hip joints.
 Couch stretches all 3!
 It’s a powerful counter-motion to running when done correctly.
 I consider this pose to be my magic bullet.
 It’s the reason why I’m able to enjoy running in races & for pleasure, injury-free, for as long as I have.

 Couch sets the back & core into an arched posture, releases the shoulders down & back, and places a firm backward pressure on the 3 joints mentioned above.